Menu

 I also quickly want to update you all on my maternity leave /reduced working hours plans.
 I have been itching to get back to my thyroid advocacy work in terms of having dedicated hours to spend on it each week, for a while, however, the amount of hours I can currently spend on it are still very limited compared to what I had before children.
 My current focus is to enjoy the early years of my two little boys and once they’re both in school, have a lot more time to get stuck in on a daily basis again.

-My last General Update blog shared the news that I was five months pregnant, still happily on a combination of Armour Thyroid medication and Levothyroxine (both privately prescribed) and that, if you were interested in following how my thyroid health was managed (and medication dosed and monitored) throughout pregnancy, then you could read about this here.
+My last General Update blog shared the news that I was five months pregnant, still happily on a combination of Armour Thyroid medication and Levothyroxine (both privately prescribed) and that, if you were interested in following how my thyroid health was managed (and medication dosed and monitored) throughout pregnancy, then you can read about this here.

 My next General Update blog was always going to be when I was postpartum and focusing on recovering my health after this second pregnancy.